north3221/north3221SmartThings/README.md

 Interact with Kodi, both ways, to and from Smartthings.
 Trigger lights etc from events on Kodi i.e. When a 'Movie' plays turn on Movie Lights.
 Alternatively, when the doorbell rings, pause Kodi.
 One of the key things I wanted was to switch off my TV when I leave the house.
 This is why I added the shutdown capability, I have Kodi running on a RPi and set CEC apater to turn the TV off when Kodi shuts down, perfect.
 There is no startup capability, as once off there is no way to start up.
 So I use a smart outlet to re power the RPi, which fires up Kodi and the TV.
  NB if you are using a different system to run Kodi (i.e. media centre) you may be able to use WOL to wake it.
+ I recommend using <a href="http://thingsthataresmart.wiki/index.php?title=CoRE">CoRE</a> to do the automation, I have ensured that the attributes are exposed to CoRE for easy integration.
+It can also handle the WOL for you if needed

 ###Installation
  Kodi needs to be enabled for control over HTTP.
 So enable the following: